 You may justify, “of course I do!
 I need to feed myself and pay my bills.”
 You need money to survive and live, but life is not all about living.

 Life is about discovering your highest potential, embracing growth, and enjoying the process of it.
 Making more money can facilitate your life, but cannot guarantee an enjoyable life.

 But we are not the ones to blame for our money mindset.
 Growing in any society makes us believe that striving for more money will make us successful, gaining more would make us worthy of a human, having multiple incomes would give us a better life.

 The process of unlearning it wouldn’t be easy.
-The money mindset, whether positive or negative, limits our life and its potential.
+Whether positive or negative, the money mindset limits our life and its potential.
 If you want to break free and enjoy life, you will need a program that can help you out of any money mindset.
-Available in Onenergy APP.